-Not sure if the well known phrase “early to bed, early to rise, makes a man healthy, wealthy and wise” stands true, but waking up early in the morning has its benefits.
-The most prominent benefit is that the majority of the population is sleeping, thus making it the ideal time for distraction-free work, while enjoying the sunrise.
+Not sure if the well-known phrase “early to bed, early to rise, makes a man healthy, wealthy and wise” stands true, but waking up early in the morning has its benefits.
+The most noticeable advantage is that most of the population is sleeping, thus making it the ideal time for distraction-free work while enjoying the sunrise.
 Energy levels are also filled up by starting the day early and when the time comes to go to work, it feels like a ton of caffeine was consumed.
-At first it will be a horrible feeling, especially if the wake up procedure is forced by an alarm clock.
-Thoughts of “what am I doing”, “why did I get into this”, will be pondering around and a sense of dread will be waiting in the corner to make its appearance during the first days.
+At first, it will be a horrible feeling, especially if the wake-up procedure is forced by an alarm clock.
+Thoughts of “what am I doing,” “why did I get into this” will be pondering around.
+A sense of dread will be waiting in the corner to make its appearance during the first days.

 Waking up early has no benefits if nothing is done during these crucial hours.
-After waking up, eat your breakfast, if you are accustomed to doing this ritual and then immediately start doing something.
+After waking up, eat your breakfast if you are accustomed to doing this ritual and immediately start doing something.
 The “something” can be whatever you like, exercise (preferably before breakfast), reading/sending e-mails, writing a book or a blog post, do what you think has to be done first and if you can’t decide what, choose randomly.
 Already you are one or two hours ahead in your day, with some tasks completed and energy levels pumped up, ready to take on the challenges of the rest of the day.
-While all these seem to be amazing, it is not easy to get used to such a routine.
-People working late, people who need more hours of sleep can’t follow this routine, since they will be harming their selves more than doing good and being efficient.
-By no means do sacrifice your sleep hours in order to get up early, just do it if there is enough time.
+While all these seem wondrous, it is not easy to get used to such a routine.
+People working late, people who need more hours of sleep can’t follow this routine, since they will be harming themselves more than doing good and being efficient.
+By no means do you sacrifice your sleep hours to get up early; just do it if there is enough time.
 Getting up early demands going to bed early too.
 Let your body wake up naturally, without an alarm clock, by adjusting your in-bed time to match your target wake up, fully rested feeling, time.
-Good sleep is very important in our lives, so do not neglect it, as the majority of the population does, because people care about not to be hurt on their skin and have no scar, but they do not care about the invisible scars left from mistreating their brains.
+Good sleep is vital in our lives, so do not neglect it, as most of the population does, because people care about not being hurt on their skin and have no scar, but they do not care about the invisible scars left from mistreating their brains.

 A different world

 The world is a different place when waking up early.
 It is a kind, peaceful place where not so many people get to discover.
-If you are one of those people, then you already know what I am taking about, but if you are not, then lets dive together into a real life story, among many other early morning stories.
+If you are one of those people, you already know what I am talking about, but if you are not, let’s dive together into a real-life story, among many other early morning stories.
 Since running is an integral part of my life, the morning routine I have is running every two days early in the morning and then starting my day.
-Everyday I wake up early, meaning not later than 07:00 am local, while going to sleep at 12:00 pm sharp.
-The steady sleep time is key to the early morning wale up success, since the whole day is revolving around a steady refresh point.
+Every day I wake up early, meaning not later than 07:00 am local while going to sleep at 12:00 pm sharp.
+The steady sleep time is key to the early morning wake-up success since the whole day revolves around a stable refresh point.
 In my case, I naturally wake up at 06:30 am – 07:00 am, with no alarm clocks or anything to interfere in the process.
-If you are not able to do that, try to sleep a bit earlier than 12:00 pm and see the results.
-The very first thing that stroke me during the first days of early rise, was how kind and peaceful the people you meet in the streets are.
-People are smiling, they are full of energy and they are wiling to talk to anybody.
+If you cannot do that, try to sleep a bit earlier than 12:00 pm and see the results.
+The first thing that struck me during the first days of the early rise was how kind and peaceful the people you meet in the streets are.
+People are smiling, they are full of energy and they are willing to talk to anybody.
 The most striking thing is that they say “Good morning” to strangers!
-This might seem as an obvious thing thing for some, but keep in mind that after around 08:00 – 09:00 am, people seem more depressed, they are not smiling much and also not a single word comes out from their mouth.
-Getting just a “Good morning” or a “Hello” from strangers in the morning, gives you a tremendous boost for the rest of the day.
+This might seem like an obvious thing for some, but keep in mind that after around 08:00 – 09:00 am, people appear more depressed, they are not smiling much and not a single word comes out of their mouths.
+Getting just a “Good morning” or a “Hello” from strangers in the morning gives you a tremendous boost for the rest of the day.
 It also helps you during your workout, if you are out and exercising.

 Early to bed, early to rise, makes a man healthy, wealthy and wiseBenjamin Franklin